KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

 The ``KeyboardStyle/Button`` is different from most other styles, since it can style any view to look like a keyboard button, using the `.keyboardButtonStyle(...)` view modifier.

 The ``KeyboardStyle/Button`` style also doesn't have a **.standard** style, since the style of a keyboard button depends on so many factors, such as button type, device type, keyboard appearance, color scheme, etc.

-You can use a ``KeyboardStyleProvider`` to create dynamic button styles.
-Views like the ``SystemKeyboard`` use a style provider to get a button style for each keyboard button, based on the button action, current device, etc.

-## Style providers

-A ``KeyboardStyleProvider`` can return dynamic styles for different parts of the keyboard.
-Unlike static styles, style providers can vary styles depending on the ``KeyboardContext``, ``KeyboardAction`` etc.

-KeyboardKit will bind a ``StandardKeyboardStyleProvider`` instance to ``KeyboardInputViewController/services`` when the keyboard is loaded.
-You can modify or replace this provider at any time.